What does this program do?

 Who may apply for this program?

-• Farm Credit Banks with direct lending authority.
+- Farm Credit banks with direct lending authority

-Who may qualify for these loan guarantees?
+Who can qualify for these loan guarantees?

 Eligible borrowers are: